gorhill/sessbench/README.md

 are:
 - `clear cache`: empty the browser cache.
 - `clear cookie`: remove all cookies.
-- `wait n`: wait n seconds between each page load.
+- `wait n`: wait n seconds after a page has completely loaded before fetching stats.
 Default to 1 second.
 - `repeat n`: repeat the benchmark n times, return averaged results.
 Default to 1.
 - URL: a URL which will be benchmarked.
 Must start with `http://` or `https://`.